nsmeds/up-timer-server/README.md

-client.listMonitors(); // Get all monitors and list by ID, name and status. client.pauseAll(); // Pause monitors. client.resumeAll(); // Resume monitors. client.pause(monitorId) // Pause a single monitor.
-client.resume(monitorId) // Resume a single monitor.
+client.listMonitors(); // Get all monitors and list by ID, name and status. client.pauseAll(); // Pause monitors. client.resumeAll(); // Resume monitors. client.create(name, url, method); // Create a monitor, passing each argument as a string.
+Name is up to you.
+Url must be a valid url.
+Method can be 'http', 'https', 'keyword', 'ping' or 'port'. client.pause(monitorId) // Pause a single monitor. client.resume(monitorId) // Resume a single monitor. client.delete(monitorId) // Delete a single monitor.
 ```